All Episodes

 I don't know if that's a workable thing or not.

-Well, two UK regions are gonna try chemical castration for sex offenders, according to the express.
+Well, two UK regions are going to try chemical castration for sex offenders, according to the Express.

 So that would be drugs that remove your sex drive.